ublue-os/website/docs/index.md

 ## Join Us

 We're always looking for people to help, all skill levels and areas of expertise are welcome.
-Check out [the roadmap](https://github.com/orgs/ublue-os/projects/1) and [proposals](https://github.com/orgs/ublue-os/discussions?discussions_q=is%3Aopen+label%3Aproposal) to get a feel for the project, then:
+Check out [the roadmap](https://github.com/orgs/ublue-os/projects/1) to get a feel for the project, then:

+- Discuss the project with us on [Discourse](https://universal-blue.discourse.group/)
 - [Join our Discord](https://discord.gg/WEu6BdFEtp)
   - We strive for a safe, inclusive community.
 - Pull requests encouraged and accepted.